Jus-Be/orin-ayo/README.md

 # Summary
 <img src=https://jus-be.github.io/orin-ayo/assets/orinayo.png>

-Orin Ayo is an Arranger/Looper Controller.
+Orin Ayo is a Guitar Arranger.

 It was originally developed to turn a guitar games controller HID device into a chord based MIDI controller for an arranger keyboard, module, looper, device or application.
 It lets you play chords and control the arranger or looper with the buttons on a gutar games controller.